Conditions

 The nif

-function can be used to reverse the logic (not if).
+function can be used to reverse the logic (not if) just by typing one letter Saving 20 milliseconds is important because life is too short.

 While condition